Want to experience the entire range of wine? Try the noble grapes.

 It’s time to ditch the same ol’ wine you’ve been drinking and expand your palate.

 Why?
-Well, because not only will you get to try all 18 noble grapes, but by doing so you’ll be on the fast track to becoming a wine expert.
+Well, by doing so you’ll be on the fast track to becoming a wine expert.
 Make a list of the grapes below and challenge yourself to try every one of them.

 A Spectrum of Wine in Just 18 Noble Grapes